kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 #### Option 3: Reuse `status.nominatedNodeName` (Rejected)
 * **Description**: Reuse `pod.Status.NominatedNodeName` on the resizing pod to record the assigned node during preemption.
 * **Why Rejected**: Adds two unnecessary API status writes per resize (setting and clearing the field) and breaks downstream assumptions for external controllers (such as cluster autoscaler or monitoring dashboards) that treat `nominatedNodeName` as indicating an unscheduled pod waiting to bind.

+### Handling Successfully Fitted Deferred Resizes

+When a deferred resize pod fits on its assigned node (either initially or after preemption victims have cleared), the scheduler must handle its lifecycle while awaiting Kubelet actuation.
+We considered two alternatives before settling on the current approach:

+#### 1: Parking in Unschedulable Queue via `Permit` Rejection (Alpha Decision - Rejected for Beta)
+* **Description**: The `DeferredPodScheduling.Permit` plugin returns `UnschedulableAndUnresolvable` when a deferred resize fits, parking the pod in `unschedulablePods`.
+To wake the pod if another workload consumed the space before Kubelet actuation, `NodeResourcesFit` registered cluster-wide `UpdatePodScaleUp` QueueingHints (`isSchedulableAfterAssignedPodScaleUp`).
+* **Why Rejected**:
+  1. **Queue Pollution**: Successfully fitted pods sat in `unschedulablePods` in memory indefinitely until Kubelet actuation, consuming queue resources.
+  2. **QHint Overhead**: `UpdatePodScaleUp` QHints ran on every pod scale-up event across the entire cluster, iterating over all unschedulable pods to check matching node names.

+#### 2: Status Condition Transition in `Bind` (Rejected)
+* **Description**: When a deferred resize fits, the scheduler executes `Bind` and writes a status update (such as clearing `PodResizePending` or setting a condition `PodResizeFeasible: True`), popping the pod from the queue.
+If a competing pod consumed the space, Kubelet admission would fail and reset the status to `Reason: Deferred`, firing an `UpdatePod` event to re-enqueue.
+* **Why Rejected**: Requires introducing a new two-way status handshake between the Scheduler and Kubelet, adding API server write load on every successful resize evaluation and additionally introducing potential for race-conditions and version skew issues and complex state reconciliation across the Scheduler and Kubelet.

 ### Node-Level Preemption Policy API Options